nihirash/ZINC/README.md

 You shouldn't specify file extension for executable file(`.com` will be added automatically) and directory should no contain files with long file names.

+### Using UART1 from CP/M Applications

+UART1 is accessible via IOBYTE(you can switch character input/output from terminal emulator to UART1 just changing one byte in RAM).

+Before using UART use `zinc-setup` utility - it's interactive tool for setting UART parameters.

 ## Terminal emulation layer

 Currently, it supports "ADM-3a"-like compatible terminal emulation routines(like KayPro or some other computers).